 What about Active California Lawyers Currently Not in California?

 For active California lawyers who live out of state, there’s no need to travel back to California for fingerprinting.
-Instead, you may request a hard copy of your fingerprints from the State Bar where you currently practice to have it mailed in.
+Instead, you may request a copy of the fingerprint card to have your fingerprints done in your home state and mail it in.

 Active California lawyers who are out of the country serving in the military must still go through the State Bar of California fingerprinting process.
 This may be completed through the US Embassy or Consulate or through local law enforcement.
 You may also use an Out-of-Country Deadline Extension form.
 The form must be postmarked or emailed no later than April 30, 2019.